asimabbas31/seh/README.md

 # Architecture Desgin

 Think of VPC as your virtual data center - in the cloud.
 Whatever you can think of doing in a data center, you do almost the same in your VPC.
-As shown in diagram for new application we have setup the four nodes on AWS (t2.micro).Two nodes are running as Kubernets Slave cluster and one is Kubernets Master node.
+As shown in diagram for new application we have setup the four nodes on AWS (t2.micro).Two nodes are running as kubernetes Slave cluster and one is kubernetes Master node.
 We are using MySql as a database storage server.
 On Kuberenets Slave nodes Pods are PHP application and Ngninx.
 In combination with PHP-FPM, Nginx is configured to send requests for .php routes to PHP-FPM to serve the page..
 We’ll create a Docker image that includes our application code, and configure a pod to run containers from that image in Kubernetes.

 ![alt text](https://github.com/asimabbas31/seh/blob/asimabbas31-desgin/desgin.png)